Skip to main content

 • Participation (3.5) Group Presentation (1) - 45%

-This session will allow participants to familiarize themselves with the main satellite technologies (GEO, MEO, LEO) and applications in Southeast Asia, including:
+This session will enable participants to familiarize themselves with the main satellite technologies (GEO, MEO, LEO) and applications in Southeast Asia such as satellite connection for mobile base stations; Direct-to-Device (D2D) distribution services; and Services and applications

 10:30-11:00 - Coffee Break